Prizm Outlets: History

 Talisman announced in 2007 that it had obtained a $141 million loan to finance an expansion of the mall from 371000 sqft to 521000 sqft.
 At the time, tourists accounted for more than 80 percent of its clientele.
 In 2012, the mall took out a $73-million mortgage, along with a $32-million loan from Brookfield Asset Management.
 Brookfield foreclosed in 2016, taking ownership of the mall.
 Tenant occupancy had seen a decrease, and sales were also reduced because of competition from Las Vegas Premium Outlets as well as online retailers.
 By late 2017, the mall's mortgage was reportedly in default.
 The mortgage holder, Miami-based real estate firm Rialto Capital Management, repossessed the property in 2018.

 By December 2019, more than $2 million had been spent on upgrades for the mall.
 This included interior artwork by more than 30 muralists and street artists from around the world.
 Rialto changed the mall's name to Prizm Outlets and sought a younger demographic.
 Christopher Julian, a design architect who oversaw the rebranding, said, "We wanted to turn it into an evolution of the word Primm … and introduce that concept to Generation Z, so we put the 'z,' which is Prizm."
 The mall was approximately 66-percent occupied as of early 2020.
 Prizm Outlets lost 95 percent of its value during the final six months of the year, amid the COVID-19 lockdowns.
 In 2021, the outlets at auction was purchased by the Kohan Retail Investment Group for $1.525 million.
-The loan on the mall suffered a loss of 120% or $74 million dollars.
+The loan on the mall suffered a loss of 120% or $74 million.
 Only around a handful of stores remained open as of 2022, with the food court entirely shuttered.
 A year later, the only remaining tenants were Bath & Body Works and Michael Kors.
 A single tenant, a Sanithrift outlet, remains in operation as of July 2025, with the rest of the mall interior no longer open to the public.